 - 1. The Applicant is a former staff member of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
 He served at the GS-4 level. - 2.
-On 11 November 2015, he filed an Application contesting the decision not to renew his fixed-term appointment and to separate him from service on the grounds of abolition of his post. - 3.
-The Respondent filed a Reply to the Application on 14 December 2015.
+On 11 November 2015, he filed an Application contesting the decision not to renew his fixed-term appointment and to separate him from service on

 - 8. Following the Secretary-General's budget proposal to the General Assembly, MONUSCO issued Information Circulars to its entire staff on 6 and 9 March 2015, 14 April 2015, and 20 April 2015, with regard to the proposed budget, the establishment of a Comparative Review Panel (CRP), and the review criteria. - 9.
-Under the proposed new structure for the Mission which was approved by the General Assembly, the military force in Bukavu was to be reduced by one themselves does not alter the Organization's obligations under paragraph 3.7 of ST/AI/2013/4.
+Under the proposed new structure for the Mission, which was approved by the General Assembly, the military force ins themselves does not alter the Organization's obligations under paragraph 3.7 of ST/AI/2013/4.